badain/badain/README.md

 ### It's-a Me, Rafa!😄✌️
+I'm passionate about learning (anything!) and helping others.
+Let's share ideias about: science, biology, coding and visual design.

 - 👨‍🔬 I'm a *Molecular Sciences Scholar* at **University of São Paulo**
 - 👨‍💻 I'm also certified in *Computer Science* and *Digital Design**

-#### 💬 Connect with me:
-I'm passionate about learning (anything!) and helping others.
-Let's share ideias about: science, biology, coding and visual design.

 #### ☄️ In development: